architect/plugin-bundles/README.md

-plugin-modules
+plugin-bundles
-Plugin for exposing modules to the browser from your Architect project
+Plugin for exposing bundled modules to the browser from your Architect project.